AleMorales9011/ForgeWare/src/04-Monitoring & Optimization.md

 # Prometheus

-Prometheus provides a robust and efficient solution for monitoring and alerting, making it a popular choice for organizations of all sizes.
-Here's how to spin up prometheus with a docker-compose file.
+`Prometheus` provides a robust and efficient solution for monitoring and alerting.
+Here's how to spin up `Prometheus` with a docker-compose file.

 ```yml
 services: